SeRAlab/RAUCA-E2E/README.md

 # [TDSC 2025] RAUCA_E2E: Toward Robust and Accurate Adversarial Camouflage Generation against Vehicle Detectors

-This is the official implementation and case study of our paper: Toward Robust and Accurate Adversarial Camouflage Generation against Vehicle Detectors
+This is the official implementation and case study of our paper: Toward Robust and Accurate Adversarial Camouflage Generation against Vehicle Detectors.
+This paper has been accepted by IEEE Transactions on Dependable and Secure Computing in 2025

 The paper can be find in [here](https://arxiv.org/abs/2411.10029).
 TDSC final version paper can be find in [here](https://ieeexplore.ieee.org/document/11119058).
 Source code can be find in [here](https://github.com/SeRAlab/Robust-and-Accurate-UV-map-based-Camouflage-Attack/tree/main/src).